jackoregankenny/kennypersonal/content/blog/wizard.md

 Whether you're a casual coffee drinker or a dedicated aficionado, there's always something new to discover in the world of coffee brewing.
 So next time you sip your favorite brew, take a moment to appreciate the art and science that went into creating that perfect cup.

+Whether you're a casual coffee drinker or a dedicated aficionado, there's always something new to discover in the world of coffee brewing.
+So next time you sip your favorite brew, take a moment to appreciate the art and science that went into creating that perfect cup.

+Whether you're a casual coffee drinker or a dedicated aficionado, there's always something new to discover in the world of coffee brewing.
+So next time you sip your favorite brew, take a moment to appreciate the art and science that went into creating that perfect cup.

+Whether you're a casual coffee drinker or a dedicated aficionado, there's always something new to discover in the world of coffee brewing.
+So next time you sip your favorite brew, take a moment to appreciate the art and science that went into creating that perfect cup.

 [^1]: This legend is widely told but historically unverified.
 For more on coffee's origins, see Mark Pendergrast's "Uncommon Grounds: The History of Coffee and How It Transformed Our World".

 [^2]: The cezve, also known as ibrik, is a small pot with a long handle traditionally used to make Turkish coffee.